mono/website/community/google-summer-of-code/guidance.md

 The mailing lists are a very important communication channel, students should use them to get more information and feedback about ideas and proposals.
 Community engagement is essential for a successful Summer of Code, so get involved!

 For any questions you may have about the program itself and to talk to the Mono GSoC admin, you can use [soc@xamarin.com](mailto:soc@xamarin.com).

-### Mailing Lists

-[http://lists.dot.net/mailman/listinfo/mono-devel-list](http://lists.dot.net/mailman/listinfo/mono-devel-list) A mailing list dedicated to discussions about developing Mono itself, such as development of the runtime, class libraries, and related Mono projects.

-[http://lists.dot.net/mailman/listinfo/monodevelop-devel-list](http://lists.dot.net/mailman/listinfo/monodevelop-devel-list) Discussion on the development/implementation of MonoDevelop.

-A complete breakdown of all Mono mailing lists is available at [Mailing Lists](/community/help/mailing-lists/).